ruby-processing/jbox2d/README.md

 ### Using JBox2D in ruby-processing

 Here we demonstrate how to use JBox2D library as a rubygem.
-This approach could be an exemplar of how to use other processing/java libraries with ruby-processing
+This approach could be an exemplar of how to use other processing/java libraries with both ruby-processing and JRubyArt.
 ![liquidy](http://4.bp.blogspot.com/-dwnDQZVugwo/VFXrDxGOy4I/AAAAAAAAEgo/irsZxW_WLOA/s400/liquidy.png)